manOnWebs/libdoge-mv3/README.md

 license
 -------------
-Doge is licensed under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license because, well, Doge *willed* it so.
+Doge is licensed under the [WTFPL](http://www.wtfpl.net/about/) license because, well, Doge *willed* it so.

 Much freedom.
-You are free to share and remix Doge to your heart’s content—as long as you give proper credit and release any new, evolved (or otherwise) Doges under the same license.
-If you switch it to another license...
-### ***you will go to hell before you die.***
+Do whatever you want with Doge!

 what is this?
 ---------------